Early Years Government Funding

-· Parents must provide any applicable funding codes to the nursery for the nursery to claim these ‘free’ hours back.
+· Provide any applicable funding codes to the nursery for the nursery to claim these ‘free’ hours back.

 How to check if parents are eligible

-The Childcare Choices website provided by The Government explains what parents are eligible for.
-The WonderWorks do not have any say about eligibility and responsibility for checking and meeting eligibility for funding is for the parents to do.
+The Childcare Choices website provided by The Government explains what families are eligible for.
+The WonderWorks do not have any say about eligibility and responsibility for checking and meeting eligibility for funding is for the family to do.
 The nursery team will happily offer advice, support, and signposting if necessary.

 Childcare Choices | 30 Hours Free Childcare, Tax-Free Childcare and More | Help with Costs | GOV.UK